-- Urinate when you feel like it and you should avoid holding your urine for long periods of time.
+- Urinate when you feel like it, and you should avoid holding your urine for long periods.

 Treatment of hematuria depends on its cause.

-People with drug-related hematuria will get better if they stop taking the drug that caused the problem.
+People with drug-related hematuria will improve if they stop taking the drug that caused the problem.

 Antibiotics will typically cure infection-related hematuria.

 For other causes of hematuria, treatment can be more complex: